olssonik/thermal-detection/README.md

 ### out/

-Here you can find a new analized and updated video version.
+Here you can find a new analized and updated version of your vour video.

 ### logs/